Blobosle/screen-copy/README.md

-# SnapText
+# Screenshot Copy for macOS

-SnapText is a minimal macOS desktop app that lets you draw a screenshot region, runs OCR on the captured image, deletes the image immediately, and copies only the recognized text to the clipboard.
+ScreenshotCopy is a minimal macOS desktop app that lets you draw a screenshot region, runs OCR on the captured image, deletes the image immediately, and copies only the recognized text to the clipboard.

 ## Stack